 400 gm tin unsweetened evaporated milk (yes, really)

 salt, pepper and a little more sugar for seasoning

 Carefully cut the top off each Rocoto pepper (keeping the

-of sugar and bring to the boil.
+add 1 tbsp of sugar, add the peppers and bring to the boil

 Fry the beef on a high heat with the Aji Panca paste and